noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ### Research Question
-Can Electromagnetic Fields between 2-5GHz and 87-205kHz be harmful to human health.
+At what amplitude do Electromagnetic Fields between 2-5GHz and 87-205kHz become harmful to human health.